pagliares/category-management-bluevelvet-music-store/README.md

 ### US-2100: List products within a category for the online shopper

-"As an Online shopper I want to list all of products witin a category in order to have a global view of all products  sold on Blue Velvet Music store"
+"As an Online shopper I want to list all of products witin a category in order to have a global view of all products sold, by category, on Blue Velvet Music store"

 Acceptance criteria:

-- Show only enabled products
+- Show only enabled categories
 - Show enabled sub categories (sorted by name ascending)
-- Products are sorted by name in alphabetical order
+- Categories are sorted by name in alphabetical order
 - Show breadcrumb: Home / Music /mp3
-- Link pattern for a product: /product/product_alias
-- /product/pavement_brighten_in_the_corners
-- /product/dinosaur_jr/green_mind
-- Show discount price (if any): $25.00 $22.50
-- List is paginated (10 products per page)
+- List is paginated (10 categories per page)

 ### US-1307: Edit category of products

-"As an Administrator I want to edit an existing category of products to improve the information of the products sold by Blue Velvet Music Store"
+"As an Administrator I want to edit an existing category of products to improve the information of the categories of products sold by Blue Velvet Music Store"

 Acceptance criteria: